nikouu/Adafruit-Feather-CO2-Meter/README.md

 | ------------ | -------------------------------------------------- | ----------- | ------------------------------------------------------------------ |
 | Efficiency 1 | Stable release code with improved power efficiency | 0.13W-0.64W | A good improvement but with the same big spikes (see further down) |

-The average usage has dropped by about 0.1W but the spikes remain.
+A 0.1W drop and the spikes remain.

 The readings from the digital tester with some back of the envelope maths, the battery should last around 8 hours and 10 minutes.

-#### Power saving with turning off the sensor
+#### Power saving by turning off the sensor

 Spike time.
 Every 3-5 seconds as it seems the SCD-40 sensor does a reading regardless of whether the values will be read or not.
-This looks like:
+Below is a quick look at the meter, note the red wattage reading on the lower left and how it spikes:

 ![](images/spike.webp)

 *Note: The display on the reader presents averages between updates.
 It may not show the proper spike on each display update due to this.*

-Notice that these spikes did not happen in scenario Baseline 3 even with the sensor connected - they only started happening in Baseline 4 when the sensor has been activated.
+Notice that these spikes did not happen in scenario Baseline 3 even with the sensor connected - it only started happening in Baseline 4 when the sensor has been activated.
 We can prove this by using the same blink code as Baseline 1, but added in the start measurement code for the sensor from Baseline 4:

 ```python
 import time